NFL Draft 2018: Day 2 Grades for Every Pick

 Darius Leonard is a long, lean, incredibly active small-school linebacker who checked in at 234 pounds at the combine but looks like he played in the 220-pound range.
 He's a smart diagnostician (though he'll sometimes overpursue misdirection) who flies around the open field.

-Leonard goes around blocks instead of through them and is no heavy hitter; it’s clear that he got used to being one of the lightest players on the field and is still learning how to throw around his body (see also: Marcus Davenport).
-Leonard looks like a pumped-up safety at times and a skinny linebacker who will be in danger of being trampled by the Cowboys offensive line at others.
+Leonard goes around blocks instead of through them and is no heavy hitter; it's clear that he got used to being one of the lightest players on the field and is still learning how to throw around his body (see also: Marcus Davenport).
+Leonard looks like a pumped-up safety at times and a skinny linebacker who will be in danger of being trampled by offensive lines.
 But as a smart dude who hustles and is still packing on weight, his upside is high.
 Look for him to upgrade the Colts pass defense right away.
 Because it needs it.

 Grade: B